-We have audited the accompanying financial statements of The Collins Foundation (a nonprofit organization), which comprise the statements of assets, liabilities and net assets - income tax basis as of December 31, 2022 and 2021, and the related statements of revenue, expenses, and changes in net assets - income tax basis, and cash flows - income tax basis for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Collins Foundation (a nonprofit organization), which comprise the statements of assets, liabilities and net assets - modified cash basis as of December 31, 2023 and 2022, and the related statements of revenue, expenses, and changes in net assets - modified cash basis, and cash flows - modified cash basis for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Collins Foundation as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with the income tax basis of accounting as described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Collins Foundation as of December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with the modified cash basis of accounting as described in Note 1.